 3 Steps to Creating an Infographic

 Gather all your data and figure out what message you are trying send to your target audience.
 List out all the studies you have completed or found and are using to build your case.
 Include statistics and user stories in order to add validity to your argument.

 Label and clearly define your main topics or arguments.
 These will later be placed in the biggest fonts to make them most visible to the reader.
 Your headers should be quick and to the point sentences that convey your argument or stance on whatever it is you're presenting to your audience.

-- Add a background color to your infographic
+- Add a background color to your infographic.

-- Place your headers in the middle of the page and color them differently than your standard copy font
+- Place your headers in the middle of the page and color them differently than your standard copy font.

-- Add simple emojis or smiley faces to convey when something is good or bad for your readers to easily understand what side you stand on
+- Add simple emojis or smiley faces to convey when something is good or bad for your readers to easily understand what side you stand on.

-*(This will start a 2-Week Free Trial - No Credit Card Needed)
+*(This Will Start a 2-Week Free Trial - No Credit Card Needed)